JialingYu/AI-for-Trading/projects/alpha research and multi-factor model/readme.md

 - F is the factor covariance matrix
 - S is the  idiosyncratic variance matrix

-### 3. Create alpha model
+### 3. Create an alpha model using 5 alpha factors

-We create the following alpha factors and then combine theem into a single alpha model.
+We create the following alpha factors and then combine them into a single alpha model.
 - Momentum 1 Year Factor
 - Mean Reversion 5 Day Sector Neutral Factor
 - Mean Reversion 5 Day Sector Neutral Smoothed Factor